 The arrest of a 22-year-old woman in Temuco for “consensual abortion” is yet another sign that the Chilean authorities have no time to lose with advancing legislation in the works to decriminalize abortion, Amnesty International said today.

-She is under investigation since Tuesday 10 November and faces charges after a complaint made by healthcare staff at the hospital where she arrived with bleeding after using Misoprostol, a drug sometimes used to terminate pregnancy.
+She is under investigation since Tuesday 10 November and faces charges after a complaint made by healthcare staff at the hospital where she arrived with bleeding after using of Misoprostol, a drug sold on the black market to terminate pregnancy.

 According to information received by Amnesty International, the young woman has been placed on partial house arrest and must report to the police (Carabineros) monthly as precautionary measures.